The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents

 \subsubsection{Intervention Mechanisms}

-A critical feature of the NES is its ability to simulate interventions aimed at countering the evolution of fake news, thereby contributing to the development of a more responsible web environment.
-When the degree of deviation between the current news content $S_i^t$ and the original news $S_0$ surpasses a predefined threshold, an official agent is introduced into the system to correct misinformation.
-This official agent represents authoritative sources that provide verified information, to mitigate the spread and impact of distorted or false narratives.
+A key feature of NES is its ability to simulate interventions to counter fake news evolution.
+When the deviation between current news content $S_i^t$ and original news $S_0$ exceeds a predefined threshold, an official agent is introduced to provide verified information and correct misinformation.

-The intervention process starts with continuous monitoring of the deviation between the news content held by each agent and the original news.
+The intervention process starts with continuously monitoring the deviation between each agent's news content and the original news.
 Once the deviation exceeds a critical threshold, the official agent is triggered to take action.
 This agent issues official announcements based on reliable sources, targeting agents most likely to propagate or exacerbate misinformation.
-The prompt for the official agent is in Appendix~\ref{appendix:prompt}.